The California Museum in Sacramento

 As an avid traveler of California, I was apprehensive and excited about visiting the California Museum in Sacramento.
-I feel like all of my time spent with this state has made me protective of the beauty it holds and I was not sure what to expect when visiting the museum that is dedicated to its history.
-I was pleasantly surprised though to pursue this relatively small yet well made museum in the heart of downtown Sacramento.
-It is a great spot to learn more about the state and much like the train museum in Old Town, it has been meticulously created to engage with its visitors.
+I feel like all of my time spent with this state has made me protective of the beauty it holds, and I was not sure what to expect when visiting the museum that is dedicated to its history.
+I was pleasantly surprised though to pursue this relatively small yet well-made museum in the heart of downtown Sacramento.
+It is a great spot to learn more about the state, and much like the train museum in Old Sacramento, it has been created to engage with its visitors.
 Here is all the info.

 - Hours: Closed Monday, Tues – Sat: 10AM – 5PM, Sun: Noon – 5PM

 - Location: 1020 O St, Sacramento, CA 95814

 - Information from my visit in 2015 and 2018

 After walking from my hotel to the museum, I paid my entrance fee in the small shop of California related merchandise and made my way into the museum’s first of two floors.
 Here are some of the main exhibits.

 There is a room dedicated to the mission history in California.
 After having been to all of them myself, I am fascinated by the history, so it was interesting to see this section.
 You can read about some of the missions I have visited here: San Juan Capistrano, La Purisima Mission.

 There is a large section of the bottom floor dedicated to health and the initiatives underway for that in CA. I didn’t spend much time in this one but thought it was funny to see the soda machine called obesity.

 This area is very well done and features a ton of information on the Japanese internment camps.
 This is another place I have visited at Manzanar and Tule Lake.
 It is crazy to think about this history in our state as well.

 They do an excellent job of providing an interactive experience for this area.